Although annuities and investments are not the same things, there are important differences and similarities between them:

-Tax Deferral: Not paying any tax during the annuity’s growth phase can be very meaningful.
+Tax Deferral: Not paying tax during the annuity’s growth phase can be very meaningful.
 Taxes will ultimately be paid on distributions.
 Annuities are not tax shelters but the advantages of tax deferral is significant, especially for retirement purposes.

-Rather than exposing legacy assets to loss, mismanagement and other risks, annuities are often used to create lifetime income for beneficiaries.
+Rather than exposing inherited assets to loss, mismanagement and other risks, annuities are often used to create lifetime income for beneficiaries.
 Grandparents are increasingly using annuities to create sheltered income for children and grandchildren.
 Structured properly, the income is protected and safe from divorce and probate.

 Some annuities and some investments have surrender penalties.
 CDs are examples of investments with surrender penalties.
 Annuities have small, declining surrender penalties to allow insurance companies to invest your money with longer durations and better returns.